 Given the sheer number of devices kids use to connect online, it becomes right next to impossible for parents to supervise every time they are online.
-From phones to tablets, laptops to gaming consoles, even smart TVs.
+From phones to tablets, laptops to gaming consoles, and even smart TVs.

 However, it is possible to gain some control over proceedings by using parental control software.
 These applications are a great way to track the online behavior of your kids and control what they are doing on their smartphones or computers.

 Think of them as online guardians that keep an eye on your children and monitor their online activities like Internet usage and the sites they visit.
-Any good parental control program worth its salt can control Internet connection time, block malicious or addictive websites and report any unusual online activity.
+Any good parental control program worth it’s salt can control Internet connection time, block malicious or addictive websites and report any unusual online activity.